cloudmesh/classes/docs/source/overview.rst

 Grading
 ----------------------------------------------------------------------

-Grading for homeworks will be done within a week for submission on due date.
-For homeworks that were submitted beyond the due date, the grading will be done within 2-3 weeks after the submission.
+Grading for homework will be done within a week for submission on due date.
+For homework that were submitted beyond the due date, the grading will be done within 2-3 weeks after the submission.
 Some homework can not be delivered late and a 10% grade reduction will be given.
 We will be clearly mark such mandatory deadlines.

- It is the student’s responsibility to upload submissions well ahead of the deadline to avoid last minute problems with network connectivity, browser crashes, etc. It is a very good idea to make early submissions and then upload updates as the deadline approaches;
+It is the student’s responsibility to upload submissions well ahead of the deadline to avoid last minute problems with network connectivity, browser crashes, cloud issues, etc. It is a very good idea to make early submissions and then upload updates as the deadline approaches;
 we will grade the last submission received before the deadline.

+Note that paper and project will take a considerable time and doing proper time management is a must for this class.

 Licensing
 ---------